SoniaQ/bookmark_manager/README.md

 -----
 ```
 As a user
-So that I can access my bookmarks
+So that I can quickly access websites I've saved
-I'd like to see them listed
+I'd like to see them listed as bookmarks

 As a user
 So that I can update my bookmarks